zabbix-tools/mib2zabbix/README.md

 * Net-SNMP
 * Correctly configured [MIB files](http://net-snmp.sourceforge.net/tutorial/tutorial-5/commands/mib-options.html)

+### Installation

+The following packages satisfy the runtime requirements of the script on the associated operating systems:

+* Ubuntu: `$ apt-get install perl libxml-simple-perl libsnmp-perl'

 ### Translations

 This table describes how MIB elements are translated into Zabbix template